This vehicle is available in single story configuration, with separate bedroom, bathroom, kitchen and lounge areas.

 SLRV vehicles can be fitted with an almost endless range of features and appliances, including:

 These features are seamlessly incorporated into the interior space creating an extremely spacious and comfortable atmosphere.

-The Commander features a luxuriously appointed ‘full ensuite’ with separate shower, toilet and vanity unit.
+The Commander 8×8 features a luxuriously appointed ‘full ensuite’ with separate shower and toilet with vanity unit.
 The wash basin is incorporated into the solid surface benchtop for a seamless finish.

 No matter what your interior style is, SLRV have you covered.
 With a range of interior finishes including:

 You’re sure to find a style that makes you feel right at home.

 An Expedition Vehicle by definition, should not only reach remote locations, but it must also allow its occupants to stay for extended periods.
 To do this, the vehicle must incorporate a power system that verges on self-sufficiency.
 This power cycle can be split into 3 main stages: